discord-haskell/discord-haskell/README.md

 2 Add a 'Bot User' using the settings pane on the left.
 Take note of `CLIENT ID` on this page.

-3 Use the BOT PERMISSIONS tab to compute a Permissions Int (this does not immediately affect anything, hold onto this number)
+3 Use the BOT PERMISSIONS tab to compute a Permissions Int to use for step 3

-3 Invite the bot to a server filling in the `<>` information.
+3 Invite the bot to a server filling in the `<information>` below.
 Client ID and Permissions come from previous steps.
 `https://discordapp.com/oauth2/authorize?client_id=<CLIENT_ID>&scope=bot&permissions=<PERMISSIONS>`

-4 Connect to the gateway once in order to send CreateMessage events.
+4 Tos end `CreateMessage` events with restCall, you must connect to the gateway at least once.
+Try running `examples/gateway.hs` with your token to satisfy this.
 [This is a Discord requirement.](https://discordapp.com/developers/docs/resources/channel#create-message)

-5 Look at the examples.
+5 Look at the examples to get an idea of how the library is used.
 [examples/gateway.hs](./examples/gateway.hs),
 [examples/rest.hs](./examples/rest.hs),
 [examples/cache.hs](./examples/cache.hs), and